ereli-sevenai/RTFD/README.md

     -   **TTL:** `export RTFD_CACHE_TTL=3600` (default: `604800` seconds / 1 week)
     -   **Location:** `~/.cache/rtfd/cache.db`

+- `VERIFIED_BY_PYPI`: Set to `true` to enable PyPI verification checks.
+When enabled, unverified projects will be blocked unless explicitly allowed.
+Defaults to `false`.

 ## Releases & Versioning

 For maintainers, see [CONTRIBUTING.md](CONTRIBUTING.md) for the automated release process.